Convenience store: Japan

 Some stores also sell charging service for electronic money and ATM services for credit card or consumer finance.
 Items not commonly sold include: Slurpees, lottery tickets, car supplies and gasoline.

 Konbini also offer customers the option of making konbini payments (often also referred to as just konbini), an offline payment solution that allows customers without credit or debit cards to make online purchases.
 A consumer can buy online services or goods, such as video games on Steam or tickets for events.
 By selecting konbini as payment method at the checkout, the consumer receives a unique transaction code with an expiration date.
 Depending on the brand (i.e. 7–11 is slightly different from Family Mart), consumers will have to go to any convenience store and finalise the purchase, which can be either at the cashier or at the kiosk.
 Multiple providers offer konbini as checkout option for foreign companies selling online in Japan, such as Adyen, Degica and Ingenico ePayments.

 In 1974, Japan had 1,000 convenience stores.
 In 1996, Japan had 47,000 convenience stores and the number was increasing by 1,500 annually.
 Peter Landers of the Associated Press said that the computerised distribution system allows Japanese convenience stores to stock a wider variety of products, allowing them to be more competitive in the marketplace.
 Because of this technology and the consequent ease of maintaining the right amount of stock, Japan can support one convenience store for every 2,000 people, while in the United States it is one per 8,000 people.
 Another contributing factor to the widespread proliferation of convenience stores is that, because Japan has a lower crime rate, store owners are not reluctant to keep stores open at late hours in the night and customers are not reluctant to shop during those times.

 Kazakhstan

-In Kazakhstan, convenience stores are often referred to as дүкендер (dukendеr), which translates to "stores" or "shops" in Kazakh.
+In Kazakhstan, convenience stores are often referred to as дүкендер (dukender), which translates to "stores" or "shops" in Kazakh.
 Specifically, convenience stores offering a wide range of groceries and everyday items can be күнделікті тауарлар дүкені (qosymsha dukender), meaning "daily goods store".

-Major convenience store chains like Magnum, Small, Atak, Dostyk, Alser, Ramek, Svetofor, and Maxi dominate the retail landscape, offering a wide variety of products such as groceries, beverages, snacks, and housold essentials.
-Magnum is one of the largest, known for its affordability and wide selection, with stores across Almaty and Astana.
-Small provides a quick shopping experience with a focus on fresh food, while Atak is recognized for its budget-friendly prices and broad range of everyday items.
-Dostyk stands out for its emphasis on quality and local products, attracting loyal customers.
-Alser offers a convenient shopping experience with competitive pricing, and Ramek has grown in popularity due to its focus on fresh goods.
-Svetofor and Maxi cater to customers looking for discounted prices and a variety of options, with Svetofor offering large store formats for more extensive product selections.
+Major convenience store chains dominate the retail landscape, offering a wide variety of products such as groceries, beverages, snacks, and household essentials.